Leovaldez42/IRI/README.md

 3) Scroll down and allow less secure apps.
 4) On line 102 replace "youremail@gmail.com" with your gmail id and "your_password" with its password
 5) On line 103 replace "youremail@gmail.com" with your email id.

+### take_command
+You can adjust phrase_time_limit as per your convenience.

+### main
+You can adjust various commands as you wish, follow the below mention things.
+1) In case of opening vs-code and sublime on windows open file location of them, click on properties and copy the target and replace it with 'code'.
+Whereever there is \ make it \\.
+Do the same for all.
+#####using send email
+1) say send email
+2) using the list of emails, type the name to whom you want to send email to.
+3) Type the content of email.
+4) Click enter.
+5) Email would have been sent.

 ## Contributing